 Symptoms of Hemophilia B

 Like hemophilia A, people born with hemophilia B are usually male, because the gene is located on the X-chromosome.
-Females have two X-chromosomes, one of which is usually a healthy X-chromosome, which compensates for a potentially defective Factor IX gene on the other (this makes them carriers of hemophilia B).
-This is not the case in males, who have an X- and a Y-chromosome.
-The symptoms of hemophilia B (Christmas Disease) may vary from almost none to frequent spontaneous bleedings.
+Females have two X-chromosomes, one of which is usually a healthy X-chromosome, which compensates for a potentially defective Factor IX gene on the other (however, this makes them carriers of hemophilia B).
+This compensation does not work in males, who have an only X-chromosome and a Y-chromosome.
+The symptoms of hemophilia B may vary from almost none to frequent spontaneous bleedings.

 The most common symptoms of hemophilia B are:

-- Bruising easily (for example, an infant born with hemophilia B may bruise simply from being lifted)
+- Hematomas (for example, an infant born with hemophilia B may bruise simply from being lifted)

 - Bleeding in the mouth from a cut or bite or from losing a tooth

-- Bleeding into joints (tightness, swelling, warmth and/or pain in the joints
+- Hemarthosis (tightness, swelling, warmth and/or pain in the joints

 - Bleeding into soft tissues